Please enable javascript for the best experience. CSUF | Department of Finance - Finance Course Descriptions | Orange County, CA

 FIN 342 Capital and Money Markets (3 units)

-Prerequisite: FIN 320 Corequisite: FIN 321
+Prerequisite: FIN 320, Corequisite: FIN 321

 Capital and money markets in the American and international economies; markets for new corporate and government issues; secondary markets; use of derivative securities for hedging; factors influencing yields and security prices.

-FIN 351 Introduction to Real Estate (3 units)
+FIN 351 Real Estate Principles (3 units)

 Real estate principles, practices and investment decisions.
 Equity investment, finance, legal aspects, practices, principles, property development, real estate administration in the public sector, real estate market analysis, and valuation.